 You will receive a welcome email that explains the next steps in the process.
 These next steps include signing your development/revision contract, attending an orientation session, and attending the project kick-off meeting.
 Everything you need to know will be provided in the welcome email.

 The one-hour, online orientation session provides an overview of the course development/revision process including the timeline for completing the project.
-In addition to this one-hour session, you will also be enrolled in our AAP Teaching and Learning Community in Blackboard.
+In addition to this one-hour session, you will also be enrolled in our AAP Teaching and Learning Community in Canvas.

 The AAP Teaching and Learning Community offers faculty additional information and resources to support their course development or revision process such as information about teaching strategies, student-centered learning, online technology training, and much more.
 The community also offers the opportunity to collaborate with other faculty developing and revising courses.